mvaganov/CmdLineAsteroids/notes.md

 `voice`
 this code proves that I can draw important parts of my game.
-Graphics are a huge feature and risk of any software. proving this kind of work can be accomplished at all is critical for development.
+Graphics are a huge feature and risk of any software, especially games. proving this kind of work can be accomplished at all is critical for development, which is why I did this first.

+graphics also have a way of motivating a game developer to keep working on their game.
+I want to be able to see progress with my eyes, and test my understanding with visible results.

 `scene`
 ```